University campus in Wisconsin

 retail-tech

-Database Administration Transfer Pathways in Wisconsin
+Transfer Pathways for Database Administration Degrees in Wisconsin

 State Transfer System

-Wisconsin's robust transfer ecosystem makes it seamless for students to begin their database administration education at a community college and transition to a four-year institution.
+Wisconsin's strong transfer ecosystem makes it seamless for students to begin their database administration education at a community college and transition to a four-year institution.
 The state's Universal Credit Transfer Agreement (UCTA) guarantees that general education credits earned at any participating Wisconsin institution automatically transfer within the University of Wisconsin System (Universal Credit Transfer Agreement).
 With 21 two-year institutions and 50 four-year institutions in Wisconsin, students have abundant options (IPEDS).
 The associate's program at Waukesha County Technical College, which produced 2 completions in the most recent cycle, provides an affordable entry point with $4,386 tuition, allowing students to complete foundational coursework before pursuing a bachelor's degree at University of Wisconsin-Milwaukee or another four-year school.

 How Transfers Work

 Students leveraging the UCTA benefit from guaranteed credit acceptance, eliminating the risk of losing coursework when transferring.
-This pathway proves especially valuable for working adults and students seeking cost-effective options; by completing general education requirements at a two-year college, students can defer expenses while building strong foundational skills in mathematics, computer science, and databases.
+This pathway proves especially valuable for working adults and students seeking cost-effective options.
+By completing general education requirements at a two-year college, students can defer expenses while building strong foundational skills in mathematics, computer science, and databases.
 Once transferred, students enroll in upper-level database administration courses at bachelor's-granting institutions, ensuring credits count toward their degree.
 Wisconsin's Wisconsin Grant program provides need-based financial aid to eligible residents attending UW System institutions, supporting both initial and transfer enrollment (Wisconsin Grant).
 For more information on affordability, see Most Affordable Database Administration Programs.
 Students can also explore complementary pathways through Information Systems in Wisconsin and Cloud Computing in Wisconsin.

-Why Study Database Administration in Wisconsin?
+Why Pursue a Database Administration Degree in Wisconsin?

 Industry & Workforce

-Wisconsin offers a robust pathway into database administration with 13 institutions currently offering programs at various degree levels (IPEDS).
+Wisconsin offers a strong pathway into database administration with 13 institutions currently offering programs at various degree levels (IPEDS).
 The state's higher education ecosystem includes 6 bachelor's-granting institutions with 157 completions annually, 4 master's programs producing 39 graduates, and specialized associate's options through community colleges (IPEDS).
 This breadth of choices means students can find a program suited to their timeline and career goals, whether pursuing a quick credential or an advanced degree.

 Salary Outlook

-Wisconsin's major metropolitan areas—Milwaukee, Madison, and Green Bay—host thriving technology sectors anchored by employers like Advocate Aurora Health, UW Health, Epic Systems, Kohl's, and Northwestern Mutual.
+Wisconsin's major metropolitan areas.
+Milwaukee, Madison, and Green Bay, host thriving technology sectors anchored by employers like Advocate Aurora Health, UW Health, Epic Systems, Kohl's, and Northwestern Mutual.
 These organizations actively recruit database administrators and create strong internship and employment opportunities.
 Tuition at public four-year institutions averages $7,030 for in-state students, making Wisconsin an affordable choice compared to the national landscape (IPEDS).
 Top-ranked programs like the University of Wisconsin-Milwaukee, which produced 141 completions, and University of Wisconsin-Madison combine quality education with accessible costs.
 Explore Database Management in Wisconsin and Data Analytics in Wisconsin for complementary career paths in the state's data-driven economy.

-Database Administration Job Market in Wisconsin
+Database Administration Job Market & Salary Data in Wisconsin

 Employment Outlook

-Wisconsin's database administration job market is supported by a robust educational infrastructure, with 13 institutions offering Database Administration programs across multiple credential levels (IPEDS).
+Wisconsin's database administration job market is supported by a strong educational infrastructure, with 13 institutions offering Database Administration programs across multiple credential levels (IPEDS).
 The state's four-year public institutions charge an average in-state tuition of $7,030, making Wisconsin an affordable destination for aspiring database professionals.
 This accessibility has contributed to strong program completion rates, with 157 bachelor's degree completions in 2023 alone, indicating healthy demand for trained professionals in the field.

 Salaries by Metro